pivotal-cf/docs-pks/quotas.hbs.md

 ---
 title: Limit Resource Usage
-owner: TKGI

 ---

 The following topics describe how to define and use resource quotas for Kubernetes clusters in VMware Tanzu Kubernetes Grid Integrated Edition (TKGI):

 <ul>
   <li>